Compatible with:

 I2C CLOSE

-Disables the master I2C module and returns the I/O pins to a "not configured" state.
-They can then be configured using SETPIN.
+Disables the master I2C module and returns the I/O pins to a "not

 This command will also send a stop if the bus is still held.